Your cookie preferences

 Read our guide on How to find the right bank account

 Some features of a premium current account will actually be worth the money, if not better than the standard retail value.
 In other words, you may be getting family travel insurance more cheaply than if you bought a standalone policy.
-However, if you are unable to use the insurance because travel is curtailed, then the benefit is limited.
+However, if you are unable to use the insurance because you don’t end up travelling, then the benefit is limited.

 It comes down to finding a combination that works for you.
 You already know what you pay for breakdown cover and mobile phone insurance, so compare the combined costs with the annual cost of a premium bank account to work out whether you are getting a good deal.